-SpaceX’s Starship spacecraft is a fully reusable transportation system designed to carry both crew and cargo to Earth orbit, the Moon, Mars, and beyond.
+SpaceX’s future spacecraft “Starship” is a fully reusable transportation system designed to carry both crew and cargo to Earth orbit, the Moon, Mars, and beyond.
 Starship will be the world’s most powerful launch vehicle ever developed, with the ability to carry more than 100 metric tonnes to Earth orbit.

 SpaceX chooses stainless steel instead of Carbon-Fibre for the rocket’s exterior material because it is lighter and can withstand higher temperatures than materials such as composites.